radcamp/radcamp.github.io/AF-Biota/Jupyter_Notebook_Setup.md

 between consecutive "tasks" specified by blocks of code.

-ipyrad analysis tools are best run inside Jupyter notebooks, as the analysis can be monitored and tweaked and provides a self-documenting workflow.
+ipyrad analysis tools are best run inside Jupyter notebooks, as the analysis can be monitored and tweaked and provides a self-documenting workflow, so we will focus the rest of the workshop on exploring the anaylsis tools in the jupyter notebook environment.

 # Getting Set up with Jupyter Notebooks
 Setting up a jupyter notebook session involves running one command